 Paying for heating during cold weather

 This page looks at ways you can reduce the amount you spend on heating during the cold winter months.
-If you are elderly, disabled or on a low income, you may be able to get some help to pay your bills - this page offers a brief overview of possible sources of financial help.
+If you are elderly, disabled or on a low income, you may be able to get some help to pay your bills such as winter fuel allowance payments - this page offers a brief overview of possible sources of financial help.

 Saving on bills

 Heating your home can be expensive.
 However, there are things you can do to keep warmth in, cold out and fuel bills down.

 Draw the curtains as soon as it's dusk to keep in warmth.

 Install draught excluders and seal up any gaps (although be careful not to seal up any ventilation flues or gaps).

 Line radiators on external walls with tin foil to reflect the warmth into the room.